Main campus of the Georgia Institute of Technology: Freeman Hall

 Freeman Residence Hall is a residence hall in the Georgia Tech Freshman Experience.
 Freeman is coed by floor and part of Fitten, Freeman, and Montag group often abbreviated "FFM."
 Freeman was originally built for $580,000 and was designed by the architects Bradbury & Associates.
 The hall was last renovated in 2011 and as of 2019 has a bed count of 112.

-The dorm is named after famous movie producer and Tech alum Y. Frank Freeman.
-He produced titles such as The Biscuit Eaters, The Naked Jungle, Omar Kahyyam, and The War of the Worlds.
+The dorm is named after movie producer and Tech alum Y. Frank Freeman.

-Chris Klaus, founder of Kaneva, Inc. and Internet Security Systems (ISS), cited his stay in Freeman Hall as one of the reasons he made a $15 million (USD) donation to Georgia Tech.